jloperad/Note-taking-app/README.md

 cd <your-repo-name>
 ```

+### Supabase Database Setup

+1. **Create or Access Your Supabase Account**
+   - Go to [Supabase](https://supabase.com/) and sign in or create a new account.

+2. **Create a New Project (if you don't have one)**
+   - Click on "New Project" in your Supabase dashboard.
+   - Choose a name for your project and set up a strong database password.
+   - Select your preferred region for hosting.

+3. **Access Database Credentials**
+   - Once your project is created, go to the "Settings" section in the sidebar.
+   - Click on "Database" to view your database settings.
+   - Look for the "Connection Info" or "Connection Strings" section.

+4. **Copy Database Credentials**
+   - Find and copy the following credentials:
+     - Host (ending with `.supabase.co`)
+     - Database name
+     - Port (usually 5432 for direct connection, 6543 for connection pooling)
+     - User
+     - Password

+   You'll need these credentials for the next step when configuring your environment variables.

 ### Environment Configuration

 1. **Backend**: Create a `.env` file in the `backend` directory with the following structure: